-This group meets each Monday from 10:30AM-12:30PM at the Wellness Center.
+This group meets each Mondays from 10:30AM-12:30PM and Thursdays from 6:30-8:30PM at the Wellness Center.
 Free and open to any breastfeeding moms and their babies.
 The group is lead by friendly and knowledgeable lactation specialists.

 A non-profit supporting families and parents of children with Down Syndrome in North Alabama.

 A closed Facebook Group (you’ll need to request to join).
 This is a group for cloth diapering moms of North Alabama/ A Nurturing Moment.
 Members are looking to buy/swap/sew/